 If you want to rent a camper van like us, an excellent company to go with is Happy Campers.
-We had an enjoyable experience with them, and they are located nearby the airport and will provide you with a free transfer to their offices once your flight lands.
-You can easily book using this link, but make sure to book well in advance during high season.
+We had an enjoyable experience with them, and their location is nearby the airport and will provide you with a free transfer to their offices once your flight lands.
+You can easily book using this link, but make sure to book well in advance during the high season.
 Seriously – they made our trip to Iceland so amazing.
 Book it now!

 Car and van rental tips

 Manual vs. Automatic

 You should be prepared to drive a manual car when you rent a car in Iceland.
 As with the rest of the world (besides the US), most of the campervans in Iceland are manual, but there are a few automatic vehicles.
-If you do require one an automatic car make sure to book well in advance and expect to pay a premium for it.
+If you require an automatic car, make sure to book well in advance and expect to pay a premium.

 The van was spacious and comfortable for two people.
 However, with a larger car comes reduced fuel economy, so you’ll be paying more for that larger vehicle in more ways than one.
 Gas is really expensive in Iceland, almost $8 a gallon.
 Think carefully about the model of the car you choose.